Waikato/wekaDeeplearning4j/docs/examples/dl4j-inference.md

 # Dl4j Model Inference Panel

-WekaDeeplearning4j includes a new `Dl4j Inference` panel, which allows you to easily run inference on images using either the built-in [Model Zoo](../user-guide/model-zoo.md).
+WekaDeeplearning4j includes a new `Dl4j Inference` panel, which allows you to easily run inference on images using either the built-in [Model Zoo](../user-guide/model-zoo.md) or a custom trained `Dl4jMlpClassifier` model.
 This panel doesn't require you to load an entire `.arff` dataset, so it's great for quick experimentation and prototyping.

 For more in-depth experimentation, WekaDeeplearning4j allows you to generate a **saliency map** when running inference on an image.
 The map can show *what part of the image the model is 'looking'